dhruvasagar/go-wasm-demo/PRESENTATION.md

 **TO BE CONTINUED...**

+> **Presenter Notes:** This is your closing moment.
+Alex represents every developer who's struggled with code duplication.
+The 40% reduction is realistic - you eliminate duplicate validation, calculation, and business logic across platforms.
+The ML models tease is real - TensorFlow.js to WASM is the next frontier!
+End with energy and optimism.

 ---

 ## The Moral of Our Story 🎭

 **WebAssembly + Go is perfect when you need:**
-- 🎯 **Consistent Logic**: Same validation/calculation rules everywhere
+- 🎯 **Consistent Logic**: Same validation/calculation rules everywhere (our demo proves this!)
-- 🌐 **Offline Capability**: Full functionality without server
+- 🌐 **Offline Capability**: Full functionality without server (try disconnecting WiFi!)
-- 📱 **Cross-Platform**: Browser, server, edge, mobile
+- 📱 **Cross-Platform**: Browser, server, edge, mobile (one codebase, everywhere)
-- 🧮 **Heavy Computation**: Complex algorithms, data processing
+- 🧮 **Heavy Computation**: Complex algorithms, data processing (see our benchmarks)
-- 🔒 **Reliability**: Predictable behavior across environments
+- 🔒 **Reliability**: Predictable behavior across environments (no more drift!)

 **Stick with JavaScript when you have:**
 - 🚀 Simple DOM manipulation and UI logic
 - 📡 Mostly API calls and data fetching
 - 🎨 Animation and visual effects
-- 🔗 Small, fast operations that benefit from JIT optimization
+- 🔗 Small, fast operations that benefit from JIT optimization (our matrix results show this)

 **Remember: The best code is the code you write once and trust everywhere!**
 *But measure twice, optimize once* ⚡

+> **Presenter Notes:** This decision tree helps the audience know when to use each approach.
+Our demo proves both sides - WASM wins for business logic consistency, JS wins for small/fast operations.
+Give them clear guidance on choosing the right tool for the job.

 ---